pulumi/terraform-provider-aws/website/docs/r/connect_contact_flow_module.html.markdown

 The following arguments are supported:

 * `content` - (Optional) Specifies the content of the Contact Flow Module, provided as a JSON string, written in Amazon Connect Contact Flow Language.
 If defined, the `filename` argument cannot be used.
 * `content_hash` - (Optional) Used to trigger updates.
 Must be set to a base64-encoded SHA256 hash of the Contact Flow Module source specified with `filename`.
-The usual way to set this is filebase64sha256("contact_flow_module.json") (Terraform 0.11.12 and later) or base64sha256(file("contact_flow_module.json")) (Terraform 0.11.11 and earlier), where "contact_flow_module.json" is the local filename of the Contact Flow Module source.
 * `description` - (Optional) Specifies the description of the Contact Flow Module.
 * `filename` - (Optional) The path to the Contact Flow Module source within the local filesystem.
 Conflicts with `content`.
 * `instance_id` - (Required) Specifies the identifier of the hosting Amazon Connect Instance.
 * `name` - (Required) Specifies the name of the Contact Flow Module.
 * `tags` - (Optional) Tags to apply to the Contact Flow Module.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference